jasonkeene/wat/content/posts/uprobes-and-bpf.md

 hassle but I've found the maintainers of these projects to be very helpful, kind, and considerate.

-In my next post, I will investigate using a tool called Frida to do instrumentation entirely in user space!
+In my next post, I will investigate using a tool called Frida to do dynamic instrumentation entirely in user space!

 [virtualbox]: https://www.virtualbox.org/